natoriamilligan/app-deployment/README.md

       - Wait for CF distribution to redeploy

 ### 🛢️ Database
-   1. Create a database in RDS
+   1. Created a database in RDS
       - Choose full configuration
       - PostgreSQL
       - Free tier